 BANNED AND CHALLENGED FOR: sex, profanity, homosexuality, undermining religious beliefs

-Named the most challenged book of 2015, John Green’s debut novel centers on a teen seeking new adventure and happiness via his self-destructive yet alluring classmate.
+Named the most challenged book of 2015, John Green’s debut novel centers on a teen seeking new adventure and happiness through his self-destructive yet alluring classmate.
+Soon to be a limited series on Hulu, it’s an essential part of the John Green canon.

 BANNED FOR: immorality, anti-Christianity, offensiveness